joelmeyerson/ctf-grapher/README.md

 # ctf-grapher
-Graphical widget for calculating the contrast transfer function (CTF) of an electron microscope.
+Graphical widget to calculate the contrast transfer function (CTF) of an electron microscope.